RobertTalbert/discretecs/Video/scripts-module-1.md

 or, 1 * 10^4 + 7 * 10^3 + 0 * 10^2 + 2 * 10^1 + 5 * 10^0.

-What those very simple examples illustrate is the fact that **every nonnegative integer can be written as a sum of copies of powers of 10** using the digits 0 through 9.
-It's also true, although not necessarily obvious, that there is *only one way* to represent a number in this way.
+What those very simple examples illustrate is the fact that **every nonnegative integer can be written as a sum of copies of powers of 10** and the number of copies ranges from 0 to 9 (which are the digits of the number).

-Why powers of 10?
-It's simply because we're human beings and we have ten fingers, and long ago this is how we learned to count numbers larger than 10.
+This format for writing numbers is called the base 10 or decimal representation of the number.
+The word decimal doesn't mean fractions like 3.14.
+It uses the prefix "deci" which means 10.
+So the decimal representation of a number is our usual way of writing things where the digits refer to copies of powers of 10, in different places.

-When you write a number in its usual form, it's called the base 10 or decimal representation of the number.
-The word decimal here just refers to the fact we are using powers of 10.
-It doesn't mean decimals like 3.14 --- remember we're still only considering whole numbers.
+Why do we use powers of 10?
+It's simply because we're human beings and we have ten fingers, and long ago this is how we learned to count.
+If we'd evolved to have 8 fingers, or 16, then things would have turned out differently.

 Humans like you and I store and process numbers in decimal form.
 All the arithmetic you learned when you were a kid, for example, uses base 10 representation.
 Computers, on the other hand, are not human and do not have 10 fingers.
-Our use of base 10 representation, despite what it may look like, makes no sense to a computer.
-In order to do any math with a computer --- and the only thing a computer actually does, is math --- we have to learn how to translate from our world of numbers to theirs.
+Our use of base 10 representation makes no sense to a computer, despite the fact that computers seem to have no trouble working with numbers.
+But in fact, below the surface, in order to do any math on a computer --- and the only thing a computer actually does, is math --- we have to learn how to translate from our world of numbers to theirs.

 How do we do that?

-You have to understand that computers are electronic devices and so they only understand two things: On, and off.
+You have to understand that computers are electronic devices, so they only understand two things: On, and off.
 Computers process electrical pulses that have only those two states.
-Those two states we usually represent with either a 1 (for "on") or a 0 (for "off").
+We usually represent those two states with either a 1 (for "on") or a 0 (for "off").
 So whereas we humans have literally ten digits on our hands and therefore ten digits used for numbers, computers only have two digits.
 Since there are only two, we refer to this as binary rather than decimal, and the term binary digit is usually shortened to just "bit".

 Everything you see a computer do, including the playback of this video, your word processor, the video game you like to play --- it's all just an extremely long string of bits telling the hardware what to do.
 Any information processed by a computer is in binary, including numbers.
 So how is this done when you only have two digits?

-It's done using what's called "base 2" or binary representation.
-Representing a number in binary is exactly the same concept as representing it in decimal, except we use powers of 2 instead of powers of 10.
-Here are the powers of 2 from 0 through 10.
+Just like we can write every number as a sum of copies of powers of 10, it turns out we can write any number as a sum of copies of powers of 2.
+When we do this, we create what's called the base 2 or binary representation of that number.
+Because we're going to be using powers of 2, here they are from 2^0 which is 1 all the way up through 2^11 which is 2048.
 Hard-core computer people might recognize 2^10 or 1024 because this is the number of bytes in a kilobyte.
+I highly recommend you learn these powers of 2 so that they are as  familiar to you as powers of 10.

-It turns out that just as every number can be written as a sum of copies of powers of 10, we can also write any number as a sum of copies of powers of 2.
 Look for example at 275 again.
-It's harder to see this at first, but
+Although it's not necessarily easy to see, we can write this number as a sum of powers of 2 like this:

 275 = 256 + 16 + 2 + 1.